 While capable of achieving a height of 3 feet, aloe vera plants more typically mature to be 1 or 2 feet tall.
 If you grow these tropical plants indoors in containers, they most likely will remain on the shorter end of the height spectrum.
 When grown outdoors in warm climates, mature plants will produce yellow or orange flower heads on tall stalks.
 The sword-shaped, often grayish-green leaves grow in rosettes and are sometimes studded with white flecks.
 Short teeth run up the edges of the leaves.

-Grow in full sun to partial shade and in a well-drained soil.
+Grow these succulents in planting zones 9, 10, or 11.
+They are thought to be indigenous to Africa.
+Locate them in full sun to partial shade and in a well-drained soil.
 These succulents are drought-resistant plants once established.

 Care for Aloe Vera Plants, Both Indoors and Outdoors

 The key to growing these cactus-like plants is providing good drainage.
 When using aloe vera as a landscape plant, incorporate sand into the soil.
 For potting, be sure to place crushed stone at the bottom of the container, which should, of course, have a drainage hole in its bottom.
 Aloe vera plant is relatively dormant in winter, meaning it will need very little water at that time.
 Even during the summer, be careful not to over-water established specimens.
 If the leaves show signs of browning, consider cutting back on sun exposure.